Zon Moe Aung

-Zon Moe Aung (ဇြန္မိုးေအာင္; born 8 July 1993) is a footballer from Burma, and a left winger for the Myanmar U-23 football team and Zwekapin United.
+Zon Moe Aung (ဇြန္မိုးေအာင္; born 8 July 1993) is a Burmese footballer who plays as a left winger for the Myanmar U-23 football team and Zwekapin United.
 He was born in Yangon.

 Early career

 Zon Moe Aung was born in South Okkala, Yangon Division.
 He played High School Competition when he was three years old.
 He was selected for School Selection to play High school Competition from Grade 4 to Grade 11.
 In 2009, Zon Moe Aung was chosen for Yangon United Youth Team.
 He studied at Yangon Academy and was chosen for Yangon Youth Team.
 He wanted to be one of Myanmar National Team player.
 So, he transferred to Zwekapin United on loan in 2012.
 He showed his surprising talent in Zwekapin United.
 He played three years in Zwekapin United.
 In 2015, Yangon United took him back.
 He was chosen in Yangon United First Line-up because of Yazar Win Thein retired.
 He played 2015 Myanmar National League and got MNL Champion for first time.